nikitabuyevich/killprocess/README.md

-## killclass
+## killprocess

-Kill all processes that match a specified class name.
+Kill all processes by filename and class name.

 Usage: